 The American Civil Liberties Union has identified over 75 federal agencies in over 27 states that own StingRay-type devices but notes that this number is likely a drastic underestimate.
 In 2015, the Department of Justice started requiring its agencies to obtain warrants for using StingRay-type devices, but this guidance doesn't apply to local and state authorities.
 Several states have passed legislation requiring a warrant for use, including California, Washington, Virginia, New York, Utah, and Illinois.

 While the average citizen isn’t the target of a StingRay-type operation, it’s impossible to know what is done with extraneous data captured from non-targets.

 How to protect yourself

-- Use encrypted messaging and voice call apps, particularly if you enter a situation that could be of government interest, such as a protest.
-Signal (free, iOS/Android) and Wickr Me (free, iOS/Android) both encrypt messages and calls, preventing anyone from intercepting or interfering with your communications.
-Most encryption in use today isn’t breakable, says Wisniewski, and a single phone call would take 10-15 years to decrypt.
+Use encrypted messaging and voice call apps, particularly if you enter a situation that could be of government interest, such as a protest.
+WhatsApp and Signal encrypt messages and calls, preventing anyone from intercepting or interfering with your communications.
+Most encryption in use today isn’t breakable, and a single phone call would take 10-15 years to decrypt.

-From security insiders to less tech-savvy folk, many are already moving away from traditional, unencrypted communications – and perhaps in several years, it’ll be unthinkable that we ever allowed our private conversations and information to fly through the ether unprotected.
+From security insiders to less tech-savvy folk, many are already moving away from traditional, unencrypted communications – and perhaps in several years, it will be unthinkable that we ever allowed our private conversations and information to fly through the ether unprotected.